 Postgraduate Certificate in Antarctic Studies

-The PCAS is a 14-week programme including a field trip to Antarctica.
+The Postgraduate Certificate in Antarctic Studies (PCAS) is a 14-week summer programme including a field trip to Antarctica.

 PCAS is aimed at graduates who wish to broaden their understanding of Antarctic matters and professionals in organisations related to Antarctic study.

-New Zealand and international experts teach on the programme, through lectures, workshops and student-led mini symposia, complemented by field trips to Antarctic venues in Christchurch.
-In preparation for the field trip to Antarctica, a first aid course is completed as well as a two-day excursion into the Canterbury high country.
+New Zealand and international experts teach on the programme, through lectures, workshops and student-led mini symposia, complemented by excursions to Antarctic venues in Christchurch.
+In preparation for the expedition to Antarctica, a first-aid course is completed as well as a two-day excursion into the Canterbury High Country.
 About ten days are spent in Antarctica, undertaking a mix of analytical and interpretive field projects and environmental monitoring.

 Each student undertakes a major research project on an area of interest.
 Topics range from current issues in the natural sciences to social science topics, historical analyses or an engagement with Antarctic literature or arts.

-A reasonable level of fitness is required for the Antarctica field component.
+A reasonable level of fitness is required for the Antarctic field component.
 Participants are expected to be able to complete a four-hour hike over rough terrain.
-The programme is limited to 16 participants.
+The programme is limited to a maximum of 16 participants, and entry into PCAS is subject to a successful application.
+Preference will be given to applicants who enrol into the Master of Antarctic Studies (MASt), a one-year degree that builds on PCAS (see below for details).

 - For prerequisites, required courses and application forms see Postgraduate Certificate in Antarctic Studies